scottwestover/scottwestover.dev/hugo-site/content/post/2023/01/build-a-connect-four-library-in-typescript-part-1/index.md

 ## Series Code

-You can find the code for the basic project setup here on GitHub: TODO add link.
+You can find the code for the basic project setup here on GitHub: [Project Start](https://github.com/devshareacademy/connect-four/tree/project-start)

 You can find the completed source code for this article here on GitHub: TODO add link